douglasg14b/TalkDesk-Agent-Monitoring/README.md

 This project aims to supplement some of the shortcomings of TalkDesk, such as displaying real time status timers or changing users statuses to offline when they close their browser.

 **Using:** Just copy/paste the UserScript.js contents into your chrome console.
-Alternatively you can paste it into a TamperMonkey script and it will run automatically run whenever you navigate to TalkDesk.
+Alternatively you can paste it into a TamperMonkey script and it will automatically run whenever you navigate to TalkDesk.

 ##Features